bdimitriadis/radioDJUpdate/README.md

 # radioDJUpdate
-The update mechanism, using web crawling spiders, part of radioDJango (e-radio) project
+The update mechanism, using web crawling spiders, part of radioDJango (e-radio) project.
+It produces the proper json files, that will be used by Django system to update the radioDJango's project database.

 ## Getting Started